-Although these principles were adopted in a residential rate design proceeding, the Commission recently stated when closing R.13-11-007 and opening R.18-12-006 that "they are also applicable and should be followed for designing new commercial rates."
+9 Although these principles were adopted in a residential rate design proceeding, the Commission recently stated when closing R.13-11-007 and opening R.18-12-006 that "they are also applicable and should be followed for designing new commercial rates."
 R.18-12-006, Order Instituting Rulemaking to Continue the Development of Rates and Infrastructure for Vehicle Electrification (December 13, 2018) at 17, n.23.

-1 SDG&E continues to advocate for movement towards more cost-based rates as outlined 2 by the RDPs in Figure APSP-1 above.
-In addition, SDG&E recognizes the importance of 3 ensuring balance of all the Commission's RDPs.
-SDG&E in this Application is seeking to 4 continue to move forward with more cost-based rates with the rate design proposal, discussed in 5 the revised prepared direct testimony of SDG&E witnesses Ray C. Utama, Erica Wissman, 6 Hannah Campi, and Gwendolyn MorienEvelyn Luna (Chapter 3) to increase certain existing 7 Monthly Service Fees (MSF) of the Small Commercial, proposed Medium Commercial, Large 8 C&I, and Agricultural customer classes for the years 2024-2027.
-SDG&E's proposals to 9 increase current MSFs result in offsetting decreases to other rate components, helping reduce bill 10 volatility for customers, and providing rates more closely based on marginal cost (RDP 2) and 11 cost-causation principles (RDP 3).
-In addition, SDG&E's proposal to continue use of the 12 revenue allocation SAPC methodology for certain rate components is intended to provide 13 customers with greater rate stability.
-Further, SDG&E's proposal to divide the current M/L C&I 14 class into a Medium Commercial customer class and Large C&I customer class will provide 15 "Medium" and "Large" commercial customers with rates more closely based on their cost of 16 service (RDP 3).
-SDG&E's proposals in Supplemental Testimony (witness Utama) will improve 17 customer understanding by providing consistent summer and winter delivery rates (RDP 7) and 18 reduce technology-specific non-transparent cost shifts (RDPs 8 and 9).
-Finally, SDG&E's 19 proposal to extend the super off-peak TOU period from 10am to 2pm year-round will also 20 improve customer understanding by providing consistent TOU periods year-round (RDP 7), and 21 will encourage economically efficient consumption during low-cost daytime hours, when 22 renewable resources are more available and greenhouse gas (GHG) emissions are lower (RDP 4).
+SDG&E continues to advocate for the movement towards more cost-based rates as outlined by the Cost-of-Service RDPs in Figure AP-1 above.
+In addition, SDG&E recognizes the importance of ensuring balance of all the Commission's RDPs.
+SDG&E in this Application is seeking to continue to move forward with more cost-based rates with the rate design proposal, discussed in the prepared direct testimony of SDG&E witnesses Ray C. Utama, Erica Wissman, Hannah Campi, and Gwendolyn Morien (Chapter 3) to increase certain existing Monthly Service Fees (MSF) of the Small Commercial, proposed Medium Commercial, Large C&I, and Agricultural customer classes for the years 2024-2027.
+SDG&E's proposals to increase current MSFs result in offsetting decreases to other rate components, helping reduce bill volatility for customers, and rates more closely based on marginal cost (RDP 2) and cost-causation principles (RDP 3).
+In addition, SDG&E's proposal to continue use of the revenue allocation SAPC methodology for certain rate components is intended to provide customers with greater rate stability (RDP 6).
+Further, SDG&E's proposal to divide the current M/L C&I class into a Medium Commercial customer class and Large C&I customer class will provide "Medium" and "Large" commercial customers with rates more closely based on their cost of service (RDP 3).